LinuxCommandLibrary

 systemctl-list-unit-files

-List systemd unit files and their statuses
+List installed unit files and states

 TLDR

-List installed unit files and their states
+List installed unit files

 $ systemctl list-unit-files